arocnies/arocnies.github.io/_posts/2022-12-19-asteroidsplusplus.md

 The code was a _mess_.
 I like to say, "We code for humans, not for computers", but whoever (...me) coded this jumble did not follow that philosophy as much as I had hoped.
 I take that as a good sign: years later, outside the time constraints, I write cleaner code.

-To be fair to my past myself, the code was pretty bad.
-In the porting process I fixed several obvious bugs.
+I fixed several bugs but spending more time restructuring the code was not my goal.

 Thankfully, the porting itself was simple.
 KorGE's abstractions were precise enough to update sounds, key events, and sprites to the new version without difficulty.